cfwheels/cfwheels/wheels/docs/03 Handling Requests with Controllers/12 Using Routes.md

 # Using Routes

-<p class="intro">The convention for URLs in Wheels works for most situations and helps to promote an easy-to-maintain code base.
-With routes, you have the flexibility to break this convention when needed.</p>
+*The convention for URLs in Wheels works for most situations and helps to promote an easy-to-maintain code base.
+With routes, you have the flexibility to break this convention when needed.*

 ## The Convention for URLs